houdinipapi/alx-pre_course/README.md

 My first readme
-My firts edition on the Git UI
+My first edition on the Git UI